kattelles/Stumblr/README.md

 ### Blog Creation and Rendering

 Upon sign-up, a blog is created for the user.
+The blog has a default cover photo, title, and description, all of which can be edited by the user.
+The Blog show page renders that users posts, with the most recent at the top.
+When looking at another user's blog, the edit button is replaced with a follow or unfollow button.

 ![image of blog show page](https://github.com/kattelles/Stumblr/blob/master/docs/images/blogshow.png)

-### Post Creation and Rendering
+### Post Creation, Rendering, and Editing

 From the dashboard, users can create 6 different types of posts: text, image, quote, link, audio, and video.